 Read the sentence again and make your corrections.
 If you feel the flow is still not perfect, find a reword my paper generator and see if it yields better results.

 One page at a time

 There is no need to overwhelm yourself by trying to proofread a thesis in one day.
-Just focus on one page at a time and correcting grammar when you can.
+Just focus on one page at a time and correct your grammar when you can.

 When you are overwhelmed with the amount of work you have to read through, your brain is already tired.

-If you can conquer just one page, for now, your stress levels lower and you are able to recognise more mistakes such as using affect vs effect incorrectly.
+If you can conquer just one page, for now, your stress levels lower, and you can recognize more mistakes, such as using affect vs. effect incorrectly.

 It’s the same principle when it comes to studying a large amount of text.
 Taking frequent breaks has been proven to yield more success.